betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil or witch-hazel.
 During the current outbreak, it may not be the best time to experiment.

-The guidance on person-to-person transmission of COVID-19 is definitive.
-COVID-19 enters through the *mucus membranes* including the mouth, nose, and eyes.<sup>[7]</sup>
+The guidance on person-to-person transmission of SARS-CoV-2 is definitive.
+It enters through the *mucus membranes* including the mouth, nose, and eyes.<sup>[7]</sup>
 The average person touches their face 23 times each hour.<sup>[26]</sup> This means anything on the surfaces you touch you will almost certainly bring to your face or to other